-Has a larger total airfoil surface area to compensate shorter in height so that Aerovane III it can have the same total lift and corresponding spin torque as Aerovane II.
+Larger airfoil surface area than Aerovane II to compensate shorter in height so that Aerovane III can have similar total lift and spin torque as Aerovane II

-Close to 30% reduction in crosswind effective which makes Aerovane III has a much better ability to treat crosswind.
-Arrow with Aerovane III should be able to hit a target under 35 mph crosswind at 35 yards with archery projectile at 320fps as compared with Aerovane II under 25 mph crosswind at 35 yards with with the same projectile.
+130% higher efficiency against crosswind than Aerovane II (e.g. Arrow with Aerovane III should hit a target under 35 mph crosswind at 35 yard with archery projectile at 320fps as compared to Aerovane II under 25 mph crosswind at 35 yard)

 350% higher AEM than that of Aerovane II (Higher AEM means better crosswind handling ability.
 The mechanism of AEM is that when the arrow with Aerovane is rotating, the frontal section of Aerovane will bend towards the center of rotation while the tail section will bend away from the center of rotation which results in an effective angle to counter the effect of wind)